KjellKod/g3log/README.markdown

 ## Benefits you get when using G3log ##
 1. Easy to use, clean syntax and blazingly fast logger.

 2. All the slow log I/O disk access is done in a background thread.
-This ensures that the LOG caller can immediately continue with other tasks and do not have to wait for the LOG call to fínish.
+This ensures that the LOG caller can immediately continue with other tasks and do not have to wait for the LOG call to finish.

 3. G3log provides logging, Design-by-Contract [#CHECK], and flush of log to file at shutdown.
 Buffered logs will be written to the sink before the application shuts down.